 |185°F (85°C) for 8 to 16 hours||Traditional texture that shreds naturally|

-- Using the sous vide cooker keeps the pork extra moist and offers complete control over its final texture.
+- Using a sous vide cooker keeps the pork extra moist and offers complete control over its final texture.

 - Crisping the pork under the broiler or in a skillet is easier than deep-frying, and produces excellent results.